-As at 31 December 2017, the company's current liabilities exceeded its current assets by $\leq 1,607,666$ (2016: net current assets of $\leq 96,516$ ).
-The company has managed to address the deficiency during the course of the year through a programme of active liquidity management.
-This has also enabled the company to anticipate its bank repayment commitments.
+As at 31 December 2018, the company's current liabilities exceeded its current assets by $\leq 2.8$ million (2017: $\leq 1.6$ million).
+The company has managed to address this factor during the course of the year through a programme of active liquidity management.
 The Directors continue to adopt the going concern assumption in the preparation of the company's financial statements.
 In the opinion of the Directors, taking cognisance of the short-term funding arrangements together with the long-term liquidity and capital management programmes, there is no material uncertainty which may cast significant doubt on the company's ability to continue operating as a going concern.